btorreskunai/Kunai-handbook/1. Welcome To Kunai/D. Purpose Of The Employee Handbook.md

 Employees will know how Kunai will address problems and complaints and have a reasonable expectation that employees with similar issues will receive similar treatment.
 They share a knowledge base with the rest of the employees, too, and know what is important for the business.

 Finally, the handbook serves as a reference guide to a great deal of information that employees need at work.

+## Additional Disclainmers

+Kunai has the right to change the rules without notice.
+Employment is at will.
+The handbook does not create a contract.